How to use bone meal fertiliser for plants

 It’s easy for plants to absorb and take up, and is slow-release to benefit plants for months at a time.

 Because the bone meal is typically made using beef bones, whether or not it's possible to transmit Bovine spongiform encephalopathy (BSE) - also known as Mad Cow Disease - is a common concern, but you needn't worry.

 Animals are thoroughly tested for the disease and cannot be used for any purpose if they test positive for BSE.

-Furthermore, the molecules that cause BSE can't be absorbed by plants, so the chances of transmitting mad cow disease thorough your garden plants is slim to none.
+Furthermore, the molecules that cause BSE can't be absorbed by plants, so the chances of transmitting mad cow disease through your garden plants are slim to none.